peterstansfeld/palavo/README.md

                     GP14 19                22 GP17
                     GP15 20                21 GP16
 ```

+/* USB can be used instead of UART serial comms.
+/** Optional

 The VGA_Out_signals need to be fed into a resistor network to provide the voltages for the Red, Green, and Blue colour pins on a VGA socket or cable that's attached to a VGA monitor: